 Join a growing number of successful companies that have discovered how doing business in the North Country opens the door to the North American market.
-The North Country Region is a prime gateway to Canada, uniquely suited to companies seeking growth opportunities and cross-border markets.
-The region’s colleges and universities provide critical research assistance and workforce development.
-And, thanks to increasing state investments, the tourism industry in the area is growing rapidly.
+With its proximity to Canada, from Watertown to Plattsburgh to Lake Placid, the region is a gateway to U.S. and Canadian companies seeking growth opportunities.
+The region’s colleges and universities provide critical workforce development and R&D infrastructure.
+State investments have grown the area’s tourism and global sports industries in the area, anchored by the stunning Thousand Islands and 6-million-acre Adirondack Park.
 Explore a region with a future that’s truly wide open.

 Explore opportunities in the North Country region

 Visit the North Country Regional Economic Development Council site to see strategic plans, current projects and the latest economic data, plus access funding applications and more.

 The North Country regional office works hand-in-hand with new and existing businesses to help identify economic development programs to support business growth and expansion—for building new facilities, relocating a business, expanding operations and workforce and entering new and global markets.